digs pits in the dry coastal sand dunes

 - Not Threatened

+Sand defines its trap.
+The sand is unstable.
+The antlion does not care.
+It builds there anyway.
 The engineer of the pitfall within the coastal and arid margins of New Zealand.
-The antlion larva is defined by a robust flattened body and a pair of massive, hollowed, sickle-shaped mandibles designed for sub-surface ambushing.
-By utilising the precise angle of repose of loose sand, the antlion creates a lethal trap where the slightest disturbance by a passing ant triggers a miniature landslide.
+The antlion larva is defined by a robust flattened body.
+It has a pair of massive, hollowed, sickle-shaped mandibles designed for sub-surface ambushing.
+By utilising the precise angle of repose of loose sand, the antlion creates a lethal trap.
+The slightest disturbance by a passing ant triggers a miniature landslide.
 A pit that digs itself.

 The sand shifts.
 The ant waits.
 The sand collapses.
 The ant is gone.
 The antlion does not thank the sand.
 It does not need to.
 The sand is its weapon.